 The orthogonal arrangement of struts in the cubic architecture suggests a potential minimization of inter-strut coupling, which could theoretically create favorable conditions for decentralized control.
-This section examines whether the cubic architecture actually demonstrates advantageous properties for decentralized control in the frame of the struts.

 Two sensor types integrated in the struts are considered: displacement sensors and force sensors.
 The control architecture is illustrated in Figure 3.8, where $K{\mathcal{L}}$ represents a diagonal transfer function matrix.